darishSFIT/PRODIGY_WD_01/README.md

-A responsive Landing page made using HTML/CSS and JavaScript.
-Completed Task 1 of my Web Dev Internship
+Prodigy Infotech Web Development Internship Task 1 Comleted!
+Creation of a responsive Landing page made using HTML/CSS and JavaScript.